xurxodev/Refactoring-StringCalculator-Kata/README.md

 ## Kata Description
 1. Create a simple String calculator with a method int Add(string numbers)
-  1. The method can take 0, 1 or 2 numbers, and will return their sum (for an empty string it will return 0) for example “” or “1” or “1,2”
+  1. The method can take 0, 1 or N numbers, and will return their sum (for an empty string it will return 0) for example “” or “1” or “1,2” or “1,2,3,4,5”
 2. Allow the Add method to handle an unknown amount of numbers
 3. Calling Add with a negative number will throw an exception “negatives not allowed”
 4. Numbers bigger than 1000 should be ignored, so adding 2 + 1001  = 2